interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

           publicExponent INTEGER -- e
     }

-modulus
-: the RSA public modulus n.
+### Condition Format {#rsa-sha-256-condition-type-condition}
+The fingerprint of a RSA-SHA-256 condition is the SHA-256 digest of the DER encoded RSA Public Key encoded per the rules in [RFC8017]{#8017}.

+### Fulfillment Format {#rsa-sha-256-condition-type-fulfillment}

+publicKey
-: Implementations MUST reject moduli smaller than 128 bytes (1017 bits) or greater than 512 bytes (4096 bits.)
+: Implementations MUST use moduli greater than 128 bytes (1017 bits) and smaller than or equal to 512 bytes (4096 bits.)
 Large moduli slow down signature verification which can be a denial-of-service vector.
 DNSSEC also limits the modulus to 4096 bits [RFC3110](#RFC3110).
 OpenSSL supports up to 16384 bits [OPENSSL-X509-CERT-EXAMPLES](#OPENSSL-X509-CERT-EXAMPLES).

-publicExponent
-: The corresponding publicExponent e is constrained to be the value 65537 as recommended in [RFC4871](#RFC4871).
+: Implementations MUST use the value 65537 for the publicExponent e as recommended in [RFC4871](#RFC4871).
 Very large exponents can be a DoS vector [LARGE-RSA-EXPONENTS](#LARGE-RSA-EXPONENTS) and 65537 is the largest Fermat prime, which has some nice properties [USING-RSA-EXPONENT-OF-65537](#USING-RSA-EXPONENT-OF-65537).
 This constraint is not reflected in the ASN.1 definition as this would affect the encoding but MUST be enforced by implementations.

-### MaxFulfillmentLength {#rsa-sha-256-condition-type-maxfulfillmentlength}

-The MaxFulfillmentLength is the sum of the encoded length of the publicKey and the signature.
-The signature MUST be the same encoded length as the publicKey.modulus (even if this means adding leading zeros) therefor it is possible to calculate the MaxFulfillmentLength using just the public key.

-### Fulfillment Format {#rsa-sha-256-condition-type-fulfillment}

-    RsaSha256FulfillmentPayload ::= SEQUENCE {
-      publicKey RSAPublicKey,
-      signature OCTET STRING
-    }

-publicKey
-: is the DER encoded RSA public key

 signature
 : is an octet string representing the RSA signature.
-It MUST be encoded in big-endian byte order. with the exact same number of octets as the modulus of the public key, even if this means adding leading zeros.
-This ensures that the fulfillment size is constant and known ahead of time.
-Note that the field is still binary encoded with a length prefix for consistency.

-: Implementations MUST verify that the signature and modulus consist of the same number of octets and that the signature is numerically less than the modulus.
+: Implementations MUST verify that the signature is numerically less than the modulus.

 The message to be signed is provided separately.
 If no message is provided, the message is assumed to be an octet string of length zero.